Need a data only Sim deal for your tablet, phone or MiFi? Read on and we’ll talk you through what’s on offer and what you can expect for your outlay.

-Designed principally for tablets, a data-only SIM, sometimes called a ‘data SIM', gets you a monthly allowance of data in return for a fee.
+Designed principally for tablets and other mobile broadband devices, a data-only SIM, sometimes called a ‘data SIM', gets you a monthly allowance of data in return for a fee.

 Unlike more familiar, standard SIM only deals designed for smartphone users, what you don’t with get a data-only SIM are monthly allowances for texts and call minutes.

 You can sign up for a data-only SIM on a one-month, rolling contract.
 Or a longer-term contract, which typically run to 12 months or 24 months.